safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 ```

 The entry-level signal is the only signal passed to the shared native fetch.
-The consumer-level signal only detaches that consumer and settles its own
+The consumer-level signal only detaches that consumer from the physical request
-state.
-A consumer abort must not abort a physical request that another
+and settles its own state.
+A consumer abort must not abort a physical request
-consumer still needs.
-When the last consumer detaches, the entry controller
+that another consumer still needs.
+When the last consumer detaches, the entry
-aborts the orphaned physical request.
-An aborted SSR request or disposed
+controller aborts the orphaned physical request.
+An aborted SSR request or
-application may abort the entry even while consumers remain attached.
+disposed application may abort the entry even while consumers remain attached.

+Detaching a consumer from a physical request does not remove it from hydration
+accounting.
+A timed-out or caller-aborted SSR consumer whose component scope is
+still live remains a live `HookConsumer` participating in SSR hydration
+collision and snapshot validation, ensuring rendered timeout or aborted markup
+is preserved without divergence.

 For a non-timeout caller abort or per-consumer lifecycle detach, settle only
 that consumer as follows: